 Wet Signature FAQ: All Common Questions and Answers

 Here are the answers to the most common questions about wet signatures:

 A wet signature, ink signature, or wet ink signature is the physical marking unique to a person.
-This physical marking is usually used in documents to communicate agreement or compliance with it.
+This physical marking is usually used in documents to communicate agreement or compliance.

-What’s the difference between a digital and wet signature?
+What’s the difference between a digital and a wet signature?

 A wet signature is a physical mark done in person, usually on a paper document.
 A digital signature is an electronic marking done on a digital document—the digital equivalent of a wet signature.

 However, digital signatures can be done remotely on virtually any computer, tablet, and smartphone, whereas wet signatures require the signature to be made in person.